taignobias/java-dev-tools/README.md

 ## Code Journal

 Maintains a simple timestamped journal of activities with useful codes attached.
-Great for tracking what I've done over time for, say, performance reviews
+Great for tracking what I've done over time for, say, performance reviews.
+Use *Start Day* at the start of your day, and it will create a new pretty headline that's easy to read and navigate with.

 ## Journal